pulibrary/K-Romanizer/README.md

 # K-Romanizer
-**K-Romanizer will be retired in 2025 due to compatibility issues with Windows 11.
+**K-Romanizer will be discontinued in 2025 due to compatibility issues with Windows 11.
 No further updates will be provided.
 Development of K-Romanizer 2 is currently in progress.**

 <img src="./HAN.jpg" style="width: 75px">